bakurpapashvili-syntax34/RENO/reno/scripts/README.txt

 "sudo pacman -Syu --noconfirm" to recept it easily.
 And most of that, It still free, FOREVER!!!!
 ===============================================================================
-Developed by BakurPapashvili34 for the Linux Community.
+Developed by BakurPapashvili34 in 2026 for the Linux Community.
 ===============================================================================